-A printed interim report will be sent showing the microscopy result.
+Aninterim report will be issued showing the microscopy result.
 The culture result, detailing any isolate with appropriate sensitivities will be sent as soon as available, normally 1-2 days later.
-The Consultant Microbiologists are able to advise on appropriate therapy pending the final report.
+The Consultant Microbiologists can advise on appropriate therapy pending the final report.